The “extraordinary solution” .. Why is Japan calling on its youth to consume more alcohol?

 Even home consumption of alcohol has been lower than usual during the pandemic.

-Liquor tax revenue fell from more than 813 million euros in 2019, to about 8.4 billion euros in fiscal 2020, according to government data.
+Liquor tax revenue fell from more than 813 million euros in 2019, to regarding 8.4 billion euros in fiscal 2020, according to government data.
 It was the biggest drop in alcoholic families in three decades, and has caused concern for the government, which faces widespread financial challenges.

-This year, the Japanese economy achieved growth in the three months to June, according to official data in the middle of this month, after the government lifted the Covid restrictions that it had imposed on businesses.
+This year, the Japanese economy achieved growth in the three months to June, according to official data in the middle of this month, following the government lifted the Covid restrictions that it had imposed on businesses.

 The world’s third largest economy grew by 0.5 percent on a quarterly basis thanks to increased consumption and investment, but the rise was less than market expectations of 0.7 percent.